Remembering Tony Bridges

 Most people found Tony intimidating upon first seeing him.
 He was a big, imposing guy, with wild dreadlocks and face piercings.
 Furthermore, his stage presence during a Crypt 33 show could be downright evil!
 But when Tony was off stage, as soon as he first spoke to you, all fears were put to rest.
 He had a calm voice and his demeanor was always relaxed and friendly.
 The term “gentle giant” was sometimes used to describe Tony.

-Wicked Pixel Cinema head-honcho Eric Stanze first met Tony Bridges at Jefferson College in Hillsboro, Missouri.
-Their first collaboration was in 1992.
-They worked together on Stanze’s student project, THE FINE ART, for which Bridges did some special effects work in addition to a series of paintings.
-About a year later, Bridges was working with Stanze again, this time on the special effects packed horror movie SAVAGE HARVEST.
+I first met Tony Bridges at Jefferson College in Hillsboro, Missouri.
+Our first collaboration was in 1992.
+We worked together on my student project, THE FINE ART, for which Tony did some special effects work in addition to a series of paintings.
+About a year later, Tony was working with me again, this time on the special effects packed horror movie SAVAGE HARVEST.
 For this project, Bridges was the primary effects artist, contributing a mountain of makeup and gore effects.
 These Tony Bridges effects are the primary reason why SAVAGE HARVEST developed the cult following it has.

 A couple of years later, Tony Bridges was one third of the three-man effects team on ICE FROM THE SUN.
 Bridges also played a small part in this film.
 Later, Tony provided some effects work on SCRAPBOOK, shot in 1998.